Lukysa/SlidersToTyped/README.md

 # SlidersToTyped
 Component of Hostile UX Virtual Keyboards

-Code will be iterated upon later, this was one of my first forays into coding so please ignore the crimes I committed with variable declaration and the `_process()` function...
+Code will be iterated upon later.
+This was one of my first forays into coding, so please ignore the crimes committed with variable declarations and the `_process()` function...